HTC Honors Housing

 Honors housing affords students the opportunity to interact both socially and academically while encompassed in a quiet, tranquil setting, yet within close distance of all campus activities.
 Resident advisers are veteran CCU students and provide informal mentoring and assistance to residential students.
 In addition, there is a community coordinator who is a full-time live in professional and supervises the resident advisers and serves as an additional resource for students.

 - Local students who will be living with family off campus.
-If you choose to live on campus you must live in honors housing.

 - Student athletes whose teams live together in a community sponsored by Athletics.